 Applications focused on the use of behavioral assays to understanding learning and memory, and with limited molecular and circuit-level mechanistic analysis, may be reviewed by Biobehavioral Regulation, Learning and Ethology Study Section (BRLE).

-Circuitry-level studies of the neural basis of cognition and executive functions in animals are generally reviewed by LMDN.
-However, applications involving learning and memory, or executive functions that emphasize understanding the processing of visual, auditory, olfactory, or gustatory cues are more typically reviewed in Neuroscience of Basic Visual Processes (NBVP), Auditory System (AUD) or Neuroscience of Interoception and Chemosensation (NIC).
+Circuitry-level studies of the neural basis of learning, memory and decision making in animals are generally reviewed by LMDN.
+However, applications involving learning and memory, perceptual decision making or other executive functions that emphasize understanding the processing of visual, auditory, olfactory, or gustatory cues or multi-sensory integration are more typically reviewed in Neuroscience of Basic Visual Processes (NBVP), Auditory System (AUD) or Neuroscience of Interoception and Chemosensation (NIC).

 Applications focused on motor learning may be more appropriate for review in Sensory-Motor Neuroscience (SMN).